 Heiterwanger See is a rather big mountain lake with countless recreational possibilities.

 It was such a beautiful sunny day when we visited and the lake was bustling with life.
 People were sunbathing and swimming.
 We saw quite a few paddle-boarders.
-There were rowing boats available for hire and also a bigger recreational boat that offers hop-on hop-off possibilities allowing you to explore the lake at your own pace.
+There were rowing boats available for hire and also a bigger recreational boat that offers hop-on-hop-off possibilities allowing you to explore the lake at your own pace.
 There are hiking trails by the lake, so you can take a boat for a piece and then walk to the next stop, etc.

 There is a camping near the lake and also the beautiful 4-star Hotel Fisher with a restaurant overlooking the lake.
 You can easily spend the whole vacation here…

-Practical tips for visiting Tiroler Zugspitz Arena
+Practical Tips for Visiting Tiroler Zugspitz Arena in Summer

-Every guest staying at one of the hotels in Tiroler Zugspitz Arena gets a guest card.
+Every guest staying at one of the participating hotels in Tiroler Zugspitz Arena gets a guest card.
 It offers free transportation, guided tours, and a discount on many activities in the region.

 If you are planning to visit Zugspitze mountain, do some hiking, and some other activities, it might be worthwhile getting a Z-ticket.
 It includes entrance fees for the cable cars in the region, boat trips, as well as many other activities.
 It can save you a lot of money, especially if you are visiting Tiroler Zugspitz Arena with a family.
 So check it out!